 The subject of the book is the religious considerations, both philosophical and didactic, and the artistry enabling them, in the cantatas of Johann Sebastian Bach.
-It is scheduled for publication in the fall of 2017.
+It is available on Amazon in Kindle and print editions.

 It is written from the point of view of the congregant, who, though not musically literate, would have been intimately familiar with the religious context, and with how this context informed the daily life of the citizenry.

 My approach is to understand, through reflection, the relevance to today, as if I were a contemporary congregant, who, although distant by three centuries from the religion of the past, is nonetheless a citizen of one of the modern societies, and is one who finds guidance and direction from the great artistry of mankind; and, within this artistry, one of the greatest is that of Bach.